rainofpurplehaze/static-website-lab/README.md

 ### Cautionary Notes

-- **Be careful when deleting the resource group:** this removes all resources inside it, including the storage account and static website configuration.
 - **Double-check the subscription and region** before creating resources to avoid placing them in the wrong environment.
 - **Use the exact resource group name** when confirming deletion, or Azure will not proceed.
 - **Remember that cloud resources can incur charges** if left running, even if they are no longer actively used.